RadikAlice/ROM-Hacks/README.md

 you really should know about No-Intro already, but speaking of ROMs.
 All patches are to be applied

-with xdelta, or [xdelta UI](https://www.romhacking.net/utilities/598/) if you're not a *l337 h4x0r*, anyhow.
-Onto the hacks themselves
+with xdelta, or [xdelta UI](https://www.romhacking.net/utilities/598/) if you're not a *l337 h4x0r*, this repo exists to both host them in their unfinished state,

+as well as serve as a backup should I have issues or [ROMHacking.net](https://www.romhacking.net/) is down for maintenance or something.

+Anyhow, onto the hacks themselves

 NES
 ---